-From Sunday 12th July services with a strictly limited capacity of 40 people per service will take place at 9.45am and 11am (please note change of time).
-These services will be identical Parish Eucharists put together with a broad and mixed congregation in mind (including young people and families).
-We intend to broadcast the 9.45am service through Facebook as usual and post it later as a video.
+Services with a limited capacity of 40 people usually take place at 9.45am and 11am on Sundays.
+These services are usually identical Parish Eucharists put together with a broad and mixed congregation in mind (including young people and families).
+The 9.45am service is usually live-streamed through Facebook.

 WHAT DO I NEED TO DO IN ORDER TO ATTEND?